David Nachtigall is a Houston white collar crime attorney with extensive experience handling white collar criminal cases and related civil matters.

 >=$100,000 to <$200,000

 When substantial amounts of money are involved, a person charged with a white collar crime may face serious prison time.
+If you are involved in a white collar criminal matter in Harris County, contact a Houston white collar crime attorney.

 Our Experience and Qualifications in White Collar Matters